nicolapieri/dow-jones-replica/README.md

 The TE data was processed using machine learning and deep learning techniques.
 The final objective is to train a model capable of generalizing the optimization approaches' combined findings.
 To examine the mean of the tracking errors day by day, I arbitrarily set a +/- 5 bps interval within which the replica may be regarded correct.
 To express this subsequent knowledge, I also constructed a Boolean variable.

-Beginning with this, I constructed two learning models to forecast the Boolean variable, using the tracking errors of each of the five optimization procedures as predictors.
+Beginning with this, I constructed two learning models to forecast the Boolean variable, using the tracking errors of each couple of optimization methods as predictors.
 I used a Random Forest classifier ('RFC', below) for the machine learning model and a very simple Multi Layer Perceptron ('MLP', below), with structure 4-2-1, for the deep learning model to make things as simple as possible.

 # 4. Results & Conclusions